 The American government quickly institutes Ghost Protocol, disavowing all agents, leaving Ethan & Co. without resources or backup (except for Jeremy Renner’s Brandt, an analyst with hazy motivations)...and with one last impossible mission to prevent the crazy Russian from, y’ know, starting World War III.

 That’s when Mission: Impossible – Ghost Protocol starts going for it, with the movie’s pièce de résistance staged as a daring-do moment for Cruise himself to pull the stunt of the year as he climbs Dubai’s Burj Khalifa.
 The scene encapsulates everything we’ve come to love about these movies, which Bird handles it with the appropriate care, excitement, and humor, and Cruise plays for both his and our enjoyment like the pro that we all know that he is and always will be.

 As you’d expect of any Ethan Hunt adventure, you also know the world will live to die another day, natch, but holy last-second save...the crazy Russian almost....

 Perhaps this was a deliberate foreshadow, an elegant way of preparing the audience for the day when Ethan will face a mission that will prove too impossible.
-I hope that day is still many more movies away, but not too many that the guy is too old, no, not to impress, but to be happy.
+I hope that day is still many more movies away, but not too many that the guy is too old to, no, not to impress but to be happy.
 Little by little this one told us what happened to the guy’s wife, and so my hope for our hero isn’t that he keeps kicking butt but that he gets to reclaim a part of his life we know he can cherish as well as he does his job.